 La Gonave: Gold in the Trash

-Many people don’t know much about La Gonave so I will list some interesting facts about the island.
-It is one of three offshore islands that is part of Haitian territory.
-The others are Ile De Tortue and Ile A Vache.
-Navassa is another offshore island that is considered Haitian territory, but it currently being disputed by the United States of America.
 La Gonave is known for its environments and was called a hotspot of biodiversity by the Haiti National Trust organization.
-The island was not affected physically by the devastating earthquake that struck Haiti in 2010, but there were issues with accessing food and supplies because of their dependence on the mainland.
 Famous British singer Cliff Richard released a song titled La Gonave due to his love for the island.
 In 1926, the people of La Gonave named a white man named Faustin E. Wirkus king.
 He was from the United States and was later kicked out of Haiti.
 A book was released about his life titled The White King of La Gonave.
-The island has a professional football (soccer) team called Roulado FC in top professional football league (Ligue Haitienne) in Haiti.
-There were two devastating ferry accidents in 1986 and 1997 where many lives were lost.
-Many of the videos on the internet about La Gonave are about people’s visits to the island, the beaches, travel excursions, and projects conducted by aid and religious organizations.
+The island has a professional football (soccer) team called Roulado FC in the top professional football league (Ligue Haitienne) in Haiti.
+There are many of the videos on the internet about La Gonave are about people’s visits to the island, the beaches, travel excursions, and projects conducted by aid and religious organizations.
 There are also videos about the problems on the island including a documentary released in 2013 called.
 Mud and Guts: The Search for Water on La Gonave.

-Detached from Haiti, La Gonâve could be one of the main tourist destinations of the country, and many other things besides.
+Detached from Haiti, La Gonâve could be one of the main tourist destinations of the country and much more.
 There are always stories about the possibilities of investment on the island.
 Currently properties like Moulin Sur Mer, Royal Decameron Indigo Beach Resort & Spa, and Wahoo Bay Beach Club offer trips to visit the island.
-HaitianInternet.com published a story in 2016 where they stated an organization (Global Renewable Energy, Ltd.) wants to redevelop the island with a proposed $48 billion over 20 years.
+The website, HaitianInternet, published a story in 2016 where they stated an organization called Global Renewable Energy, Ltd. (GRE) wanted to redevelop the island with a proposed $48 billion plan over 20 years.
 GRE even released a video and presentation of their plans for redeveloping the island.
-It was reported by some news outlets in 2016 the government considered selling the island to developers, but nothing really came of the story.
+It was reported by some news outlets in 2016 the government considered selling the island to developers, but nothing happened.
 A lot of people outside of Haiti see the potential for the island.
 Roots of Development, an organization based in the United States, has advocated and worked to develop the island for years.
 On their website, they list a variety of projects completed and want to complete on the island.
 Aside from them, there are other organizations like La Gonave Partners also based in the United States that have done things to help the people of La Gonave.
 Unfortunately, several governments in Haiti have ignored the island and its problems does not get the attention it deserves.
-As problems continue to mount in Haiti, La Gonave will continue to be ignored.
-According to some news stories, there have been calls from some on the island to breakaway from Haiti.
+As problems continue to mount in Haiti, La Gonave continues to be ignored.
+According to some news stories, there have been calls from some on the island to break away from Haiti.